nvidia-holoscan/holoscan-sdk/docs/components/conditions.md

 An operator associated with `CountCondition` ({cpp:class}`C++ <holoscan::gxf::CountCondition>`/{py:class}`Python <holoscan.conditions.CountCondition>`) is executed for a specific number of times specified using its `count` parameter.
 The scheduling status of the operator associated with this condition can either be in `READY` or `NEVER` state.
 The scheduling status reaches the `NEVER` state when the operator has been executed `count` number of times.
+The `count` parameter can be set to a negative value to indicate that the operator should be executed an infinite number of times (default: `1`).

 ## BooleanCondition